Home

 Fantasy subgenre definitions (All)

 Horror is the mood this genre seeks to invoke.
 From subtle anxiety to blood-splattered scenes, in these stories, something is just not right.
-Teamwork and virginity are often big advantages.
-In the end, the evil element (whether human or monstrous or paranormal) either wins, or is not decisively vanquished.
+Candor, teamwork, and chastity often aide the protagonists as they face sickly goo, unwanted penetration, and incipient insanity.
+In the end, the evil element (whether human or monstrous or paranormal) often wins, or (especially in its modern Hollywood form), is not decisively vanquished.

 Horror subgenre definitions (All)

 Mystery is what makes this genre interesting.
-There is a puzzle; some unsolved crime or unexplained event, and both protagonist and reader get to figure it out.
+There is a puzzle: an unsolved murder or serious crime, or some unexplained event, and both protagonist and reader get to figure it out, step by careful step.
 In virtually all cases, they do succeed.
-(These tales almost never center around blue-collar type characters.)
+(These tales almost never feature a blue-collar type investigator, or a foolish criminal.)

 Romance subgenre definitions (All)

 Science Fiction is as big as, nay larger than, all of time and space.
-The scene might be a distant galaxy, or the far future, or a plain small town.
-But there is something new and different; be it a handy invention, an alien visitor, or anything you can imagine -- so long as it's scientifically plausible.
+The scene might be a distant galaxy, or the far future, or a familiar downtown.
+(Rarely, a small town.)
+There is always something new and different; be it a handy invention, an alien visitor, or anything you can imagine -- so long as it's scientifically plausible.
 (Or, at least, it does not egregiously violate known science and physical laws.)

 Science Fiction subgenre definitions (A - F) (G - P) (R - X)

 Thrillers (also Suspense), formerly called Action (or Adventure) stories, is a genre defined by extraordinary situations that summon an emotional thrill.
 The time might be the past or near future, and the setting exotic or familiar.
 In every case the characters are swept beyond a humdrum life, by their career or some unforeseen circumstance.
 Perils will surge, and blows are traded, but the hero wins in the end.
-(Sometimes the reader suspects that the author really does have special 'inside' knowledge.)
+(Often the author has special 'inside' knowledge -- or if not, as with arcane conspiracies, it sure seems like it.)

 Thriller subgenre definitions (All)

 Westerns is the only major genre defined by a specific time and place.
-Almost all take place west of the Appalachians (then later in the period, west of the Missouri River), between about 1800 and 1890.
-Some reach back to pre-Columbian times, or extend to Alaska, but the rugged hero (of any gender or ethnic type) will always endure, and face down adversity.
+Almost all are set west of the Missouri River, while some extend into Alaska or Mexico.
+Usually these take place between about 1800 and 1890.
+A few depict the early settlement of the Appalachians in the late 1500s, while a handful reach clear back to pre-Columbian (thus, pre-horse) times.
+The rugged hero (of any gender or ethnic type) will always endure, and face down adversity.

 Western subgenre definitions (All)